-Brock Lesnar is a 44-year-old professional wrestler from Webster, South Dakota.
-He is currently signed with WWE and is the current WWE Champion in his seventh reign.
+Brock Lesnar is a 45-year-old professional wrestler from Webster, South Dakota.
+He is currently signed with World Wrestling Entertainment (WWE).

 Before signing with WWE in 2000, Lesnar was an amateur wrestler at Bismarck State College and Minnesota University.
 He then wrestled for the WWE’s developmental promotion, Ohio Valley Wrestling (OVW), where he was a three-time tag team champion with Shelton Benjamin.

 Lesnar made his WWE main roster debut when he was 25 years old.
 Five months later, he won the WWE Championship becoming the youngest champion in the title’s history.
 His first WWE Championship reign lasted 83 days before being pinned for the first time by the Big Show.
 The following year at WrestleMania XIX, Lesnar defeated Kurt Angle to win his second WWE Championship title.
 His second reign lasted 118 days.